This Easy and Healthy Vegan Cauliflower Mung Bean Curry is a hearty and filling curry perfect for any weeknight.

 If you cannot find mung beans or for whatever reason do not like them, you can easily substitute green lentils for it.
 Make sure you cook them really well so you end up with a rather mushy consistency and use them in the same way instructed below.

-I’m lazy and love the convenience of canned tomatoes.
-I’ve tried this curry with a variety of different canned tomatoes, from chopped, to diced, sauce, to puree and puree far out-tasted the other tomatoes.
+Canned tomatoes are a perfect option for this curry.
+I’ve tried this curry with a variety of different canned tomatoes, from chopped, to the diced, sauce, to puree and puree far out-tasted the other tomatoes.
 So find a good quality tomato puree in a BPA free can or jar and go for that.

-Right now is leak season.
+Right now is leek season.
 They peak from September through April and most markets will carry them.
 But if you’re not able to get your hands on them, don’t worry, you can use a sweet onion instead of the leek.
 You can follow basically the same instructions and it will not dramatically impact the taste of the cauliflower curry.
+If no sweet onion is available, yellow is perfectly fine.

-You can if you want to.
-I have.
-But it’s also quite delicious over rice.
+You can eat this curry on its own but it’s also quite delicious over rice.
 I find rice that’s been soaked for 30 minutes prior to cooking to be easy on digestion.
-But a great alternative if you want to keep it grain free is cauliflower rice.
+But a great alternative if you want to keep it grain-free is cauliflower rice.

 If you have the time to cook the curry in advance, I highly recommend letting it sit for an hour or two.
 If this is not possible, no big deal.
 You’ll likely have leftovers and will see how the ingredients transform once they’ve had time to sit overnight.
 There’s something spectacular that happens to curries when all the wonderful spices further infuse the food.